The date was set.

 Time passed.
 I failed.
 She failed.
 We all failed Him (4).

 I kept trying to orchestrate the events in her life.
-I kept applying, but over and over, I was never hired for the position.
+I applied, repeatedly, but over and over, I was never hired for the position.

 I began to trust Him more.
 I learned to depend upon one thing — His Word.
 I trusted Him in it.

 I prayed that Word with her, to her, for her.

 I keep asking that the God of our Lord Jesus Christ, the glorious Father, would give her the Spirit of wisdom and revelation, so that she would know him better.
 I prayed that the eyes of her heart would be enlightened in order that she might know the hope to which he has called her, the riches of his glorious inheritance, and his incomparably great power for us who believe . . .
 (5).

 It seemed chaotic at first, like total discord, dissonance, cacophany!
 But then it happened!
 The Great Orchestrator–the one who had written the composition, had arranged all the parts, and had adapted that beautiful composition to our broken lives–that Great Orchestrator, in His great mercy, brought all the parts of the production together in perfect harmony.

 She was redeemed.
 She became a new creation!

 And so each time I think the production is in shambles and needs orchestrated, I remind myself to quit applying for the Orchestrator position.
 There’s someone more qualified, and He does such a perfect job.